PatrickKyei/PatrickKyei/README.md

 - I’m currently learning **Data Analytics**

-- I’m looking to assist you with [skills and growth opportunities](https://skillembassy.com "career opportunities")
+- I’m can help with [product tools](https://patrickkyei.com/posts/product-resource-links/ "product tools") for your product work.

 - 👨‍💻 All of my projects are available at my [github repo](https://github.com/PatrickKyei "github repo")